18 August 2015

 This ship was the Alastor.

-Local hero Walter Hubert Baddeley was well acquainted with Southern Cross, being born and brought up in Portslade-by-Sea.
+Local hero Walter Hubert Baddeley was well acquainted with Southern Cross, being born and brought up in North Street, Portslade-by-Sea.
 He later became 7th Bishop of Melanesia and because his diocese covered a scattering of islands set in 90,000 square miles of the Pacific Ocean, he needed a boat to get around.
 He must have found it ironic that the boat was called Southern Cross.
 It had nothing to do with his choice because there had been a boat for clergy use with that name dating back to the 1880s.
 The local hero definition is well earned because Baddeley had the rare distinction of being a war hero in both world wars.

 copyright © J.Middleton